1980 student protests in Kabul: Start of demonstrations (April)

 The academic year began in March 1980 after the winter holidays.
 Within a month's time, students at various institutes in the city distributed anti-government leaflets.
 One of these, Falah (meaning "salvation"), demanded the withdrawal of Soviet troops and called for a united front between ideologically different students.
-The first major student protest took place on April 21, 1980 during the new flag ceremony of the Democratic Republic of Afghanistan.
+The first major student protest took place on April 21, 1980, during the new flag ceremony of the Democratic Republic of Afghanistan.
 On the fifth day of demonstrations, five students were fired upon and killed, four belonging to Omar Shahid High School and one from Habibia High School, a boys' school.
 It has been claimed that the shooters were not security forces but armed Parchamite youth.

-Students of Soriya Senior High School, a girls' school, organized a large rally on April 29, shortly after the reclusive second year anniversary of the Saur Revolution.
-They were joined by students of other schools marching towards and in the campus of Kabul University, shouting "liberty of death", calling for Russians to leave, and shouting death chants against president Karmal.
+Students of Soriya Senior High School, a girls' school, organized a large rally on April 29, shortly after the reclusive second anniversary of the Saur Revolution.
+They were joined by students of other schools marching towards and in the campus of Kabul University, shouting "liberty or death", calling for Russians to leave, and shouting death chants against president Karmal.
 The protesters attempted to leave campus and head to downtown Kabul only to be blocked by security.

 An Afghan eyewitness reported to The Washington Post that Soviet troops opened fire and killed 16 or 17 students on that day.
 Another account said that Parchamite youth shot at several students, killing some of them.